MarkPearlCoZa/Blog_General/_posts/2016-08-05-Software-Design-Why-When-How.md

 ### When to do software design? ###

+Should you design now, or should you design later?

 To determine when to do software design is tricky.
 Economically, the ideal point when software should be defined for change is the instant before it needs to be changed.

+We do not have enough information at the point of time when a design decision is made to make the right decision.

+NPV pushes us to do design later.

 ## Misc ##